 Nancy Eiesland (1964-2009) was a professor at the Candler School of Theology at Emory University.
 Her scholarship focused on disability theology.
 She passed away from lung cancer at age 44 in 2009.

-Lawrence H. Mamiya is Professor Emeritus of Religion and Africana Studies at Vassar College.
+Lawrence H. Mamiya (1942-2019) was Professor Emeritus of Religion and Africana Studies at Vassar College.
 He was a former community organizer in Harlem, civil rights organizer in SNCC’s Southwest Georgia Project, and minister to young adults at San Francisco’s Glide Memorial Methodist Church during the Haight-Ashbury youth counterculture.
-He is the co-author of The Black Church in the African American Experience (1990)
+He is the co-author of The Black Church in the African American Experience (1990).

 Omar McRoberts is an Associate Professor in the Department of Sociology at the University of Chicago.
 His scholarly interest areas include the sociology of religion, urban sociology, urban poverty, race, and collective action.

-Joyce Ann Mercer is a Professor of Pastoral Care and Practical Theology at Yale Divinity School.
+Joyce Ann Mercer is a Professor of Pastoral Care and Practical Theology and Horace Bushnell Professor of Christian Nurture at Yale Divinity School.
 She moved to Yale in 2016 from Virginia Theological Seminary where she was the Arthur Lee Kingsolving Chair in Pastoral and Practical Ministry.